 Client: Wellington Water Limited

-EOS role: Stage-2 ecological assessments for five ICMP catchments – baseline characterisation, amenity-value assessment, knowledge-gap analysis, enhancement recommendations
+Our role: Stage-2 ecological assessments for five ICMP catchments – baseline characterisation, amenity-value assessment, knowledge-gap analysis, enhancement recommendations

 Location: Lambton Harbour, Evans Bay, South-east Coast, Island Bay-Houghton Bay, Lyall Bay – Wellington City